amir734jj/csharp-lisp/README.md

 - better error handling in the paster

 Library:
-- FParsec
+- FParsec for parsing
-- C# Expression Tree for back-end
+- C# Expression Tree for the back-end of compiler
-- Supporting Recursion
+- ExpressionTreeToString for debugging

 Example: